mvanthoor/rustic-book/src/search/ordering/reason.md

 - Captures are evaluated before quiet moves.
 - Good captures are evaluated before bad captures.
 - Checks come before completely quiet moves.
+- Quiet moves will only be evaluated if there are no immediate threats to to make against the opponent's king, or no threats against the king or one's one pieces needs to be addressed.

 Using techniques like these, humans narrow down the list of moves to examine.
 A chess engine has to do the same thing, or it will be examining a